The Master of Arts in Teaching (M.A.T.) program at Wheaton College has a bifold focus:

 Professor, Steven Layne

-Associate Professor, IL-Hee Kim
+Associate Professor and MAT Program Coordinator, IL-Hee Kim

 Assistant Professors, Pam Barger, Dyanne Martin, Sara Vroom Fick